lmoss/onesharp/index.md

 2022, I re-wrote the interpreter in Python and turned the website into notebooks.
 The rest of the course exists in lecture slides.
 So much of what I am doing now is revising them and adding them here.

+There are a number of still-missing chapters: models of computation other than register machines, computably enumerable sets, the arithmetic hierarchy, and introductions to complexity theory and Kolmogorov complexity.
+One nice feature of a project with "continual updates" is that these can come later.
+But the first few chapters have missing discussions as well.
+So the book can't quite be used in a class setting.

 ```{admonition} Credits
 :class: warning
 Only a tiny fraction of the results here is due to the author.